Accurately predict drug-induced hepatotoxicity in early discovery

 Standard and bespoke projects are carried out by our dedicated team of scientists in our CRO facility providing you with actionable data within weeks.

-Add PhysioMimix OOC into your lab
+Add PhysioMimix OOC in your lab

 Harness the power of PhysioMimix OOC in your own lab with the purchase of a single- or multi-organ microphysiological system.